-All the components of the microprogramming software were designed to operate both under operating systems, MOS and VORTEX, and as stand-alone programs on the Varian 70 or 620 series computers.
+All the components of the microprogramming software were designed to operate both under operating systems, MOS and VORTEX, and as stand-alone programs on the SPERRY UNIVAC V70 or 620 series computers.
 Operating systems require a minimum configuration (see the manual for the particular operating system).
-Table 1.1 lists the hardware requirements for microprogramming software.